krishn100/Project2_Group1-/README.md

 fundamental price and liquidity ratios for example: Price/Sales, Price/Free Cashflow to the Firm, Price/Earnings, Debt/Equity to buy or sell.

+The main plots have been uploaded to Github - and accompanying plots will run purely in the Jupyter Lab Notebooks.

 Jupyter Lab file(s) name(s):
-*New Library:  TA-Lib - Technical Analysis Library and sklearn.naive_bayes import GaussianNB
+*New Library:  TA-Lib - Technical Analysis Library and sklearn.naive_bayes import GaussianNB *Jupyter Lab file(s) In the following orders
+1a) DF prep Price Indicators
+1b) DF prep ratio indicators
+2a) Benchmarks Price
+2b) Benchmarks Ratios
+3a) Portfolio Price
+3b) Portfolio Ratio
+4a)
+4b)

 ## Data Gathering and Ratios
 #### Data Import ###